For some, time away from responsibilities amounts to luxury solo travel.

 - Go to the ends of the earth.
-Expeditions to the Arctic and Antartica are, given the cost, a once-in-a-lifeime experience.
+Expeditions to the Arctic and Antarctica are, given the cost, a once-in-a-lifetime experience.
 Some expedition companies like Adventure Canada are solo travel friendly.
 Read What I Tell Friends About My Trip to the High Arctic.

 - Read publications that wealthy people read.
 For more inspiration, read websites and publications that target people with large travel budgets.
 If you have money to spend, the sky is the limit when it comes to luxury travel.

-How to Find Luxury Tours for Solo Travelers
+How to Find High-End Tours for Solo Travelers

 It seems that luxury tour companies have been less able to reduce their single supplement than most.
 Or, perhaps, they are less interested in the solo market.
 I'm not sure which.

-However, I must acknowledge that some have improved.
-We’re now seeing supplements of 35%-45% on some luxury trips which is far better than the 80%-100% that we saw across the board back when Solo Traveler started.
-Getting that supplement down to the 0-20% range, the limit that we have for companies advertising on our Deals page, is rare.
+That said, I must acknowledge that some have improved.
+We're now seeing supplements of 35%-45% on some luxury trips which is far better than the 80%-100% that we saw across the board back when Solo Traveler started.
+Getting that supplement down to the 0-20% range, the limit that we have set for companies advertising on our Deals page, is rare.